 The scale at which these heroes fight is something to behold.
 Unlike other superhero films, it’s not a horde of meaningless aliens or robots that are the enemy, Instead Doomsday actually feels like a threat to the heroes.
 Say what you will about Doomsday but he shows up and challenges the Trinity, he is imposing, feeling like a threat worthy of the combined might of Batman, Superman and Wonder Woman.
 By establishing the power of the villain, the heroes, in turn, are seen in a more powerful light.
 The balance of power helps keeps the stakes high and prevents the action from feeling like an inevitable cakewalk for the good guys.

-Much has been said of the tone of this movie.
-It’s been called overly dark and joyless, I do not necessarily consider this a bad thing, Yes, Marvel has found success creating a family friendly, bright style universe but DC should not feel the need to bend to the mold.
+Much has been said about the tone of this movie.
+It’s been called overly dark and joyless, I do not necessarily consider this a bad thing, Yes, Marvel has found success creating a family-friendly, bright style universe but DC should not feel the need to bend to the mold.
 Serious superhero movies can work (as evidenced by Nolan / Burton ’s Batman films), the key is to build a (relatively) grounded story with strong characters that stay true to their comic book roots.
 Batman v Superman suffers not because of its tone but because of its poor narrative development.

-It’s a shame that the plot could not match the action this film provides as Batman v Superman ends up being simultaneously over ambitious with what it wanted to do but too lazy to fuse these goals together into one cohesive story (To be honest, I’m not sure that’s even possible).
+It’s a shame that the plot could not match the action this film provides as Batman v Superman ends up being simultaneously over-ambitious with what it wanted to do but too lazy to fuse these goals together into one cohesive story (To be honest, I’m not sure that’s even possible).
 Maybe it was pressure from higher-ups to match Marvel or maybe they sense that the superhero genre is starting to collapse as the market becomes oversaturated, whatever the case Batman v Superman is a mess, if DC is smart they now should step back, slow down and build their empire piece by piece.
-There are signs of promise here (Affleck’s Batman, Gadot’s Wonder Woman) but in order to capitalize on those, you must first realize that world building takes time and even Gods cannot build a universe in a day.
+There are signs of promise here (Affleck’s Batman, Gadot’s Wonder Woman) but in order to capitalize on those, you must first realize that world-building takes time and even Gods cannot build a universe in a day.